You may contact our Provider Relations Department at:

 (800) 433–2320 or email us at email@example.com.

-Prospective providers can contact Cascade at (800) 433–2320 to request a provider application package.
-Providers complete the application and mail or fax it back to Cascade.
+Prospective providers can contact Cascade at (800) 433–2320 or email firstname.lastname@example.org to request a provider application package.
+Providers complete the application and email or fax it back to Cascade.
 Once Cascade receives a completed application, our provider relations department reviews the material.
 When the process is complete, Cascade invites a clinician to join our select panel of providers.

 A Cascade contracted provider receives EAP referrals on a regular basis.
 The clinician provides an assessment, develops an appropriate plan, short–term problem resolution, and client referral to appropriate treatment and/or community resources.
 Depending upon the needs of the employee/family member, the clinician may continue to work with the individual, couple, or family beyond the initial EAP sessions.